-Packet supports ESXi 6.5 as installable operating systems for most of its x86 bare metal server configurations.
+Packet supports ESXi 6.5 as installable operating systems for most x86 based bare metal server configurations.
 With VMware ESXi, you can easily partition your server into virtual machines.

 ESXi Root Lockout

-In ESXi 6.0+ a security feature was implemented lockout the root user for safety.
+In ESXi 6.0 and above a security lockout feature was implemented on the root user for safety.
 After a number of failed login attempts, the server will trigger a lockout.
-This is a good safety measure for when you have public facing servers and is even important for internally exposed servers on your corporate network.
+This is a good safety measure for when you have public facing servers, or, even for internally exposed servers on your corporate network.
 We can’t always assume that it’s external bad actors who are the only ones attempting to breach your devices.

-During provisioning our platform injects SSH Keys to the device and disables password based logins over SSH.
+During provisioning, our platform injects SSH Keys to the device and disables password-based logins over SSH.
 This prevents lockouts caused by bad actors attempting to brute force SSH login attempts under normal situations.
-You can use those keys to reset the root lockout by running command:
+You can use those keys to reset the root lockout by running the command:

 [root@esxi6:~] pam_tally2 --user root --reset

-The output would include how many attempts, the last attempt (date) & IP:
+The output would include number of attempts, the last attempt (date) & IP: